interfacevisionblog/interfacevisionblog.github.com/_posts/2013-12-10-design-overloading-sip.md

 We don't use overloading because our framework has no subroutines to overload.
 This is because the rules of Simple Interface Programming (SIP) don't allow subroutines with explicit parameters.

 Instead of overloading, we use Parts that are able to operate on all primitives.
-Currently, we have chosen Part (aka object), string, boolean, integer, long, float, double, byte[], int[], long[] and float[] as the primitives we support.
+Currently, we have chosen Part (aka object), string, boolean, integer, long, float, double, byte array, int array, long array and float array as the primitives we support.

 ## Example of Traditional Overloading